 - a.
 Gymnasts at all levels may perform basket (peach) or giant with straight arms to support lower than 45° above horizontal and receive "B" difficulty credit and Element Group III credit.
 FIG angle deductions will not apply, only general execution deductions. - b.
 Stützkehre forward to 45° above horizontal will receive "B" difficulty credit and Element Group I credit.
 FIG angle deductions apply. - c.
-Giant swing backward to handstand may be performed twice for difficulty credit.
-(FIG COP page 115 #21 Kenmotsu only) - d.
-Basket (peach) to handstand may be performed twice for difficulty credit.
-(FIG COP page 118 #10) - e.
 Allow empty (1/2) swing prior to performing Element Group III skills using an early or late drop technique.
 An intermediate (full) swing is not allowed.
-(Example: Glide kip to swing, bail to Moy support, swing backwards to horizontal, drop to peach support.) - f.
-A tuck salto dismount forward or backward receives an "A" value in Element Group IV.
-(Partial Credit, 0.4) - g.
+(Example: Glide kip to swing, bail to Moy support, swing backwards to horizontal, drop to peach support.) - d.
+A tuck salto dismount forward or backward receives an "A" value in Element Group IV (Partial Credit, 0.3). - e.
 Only one of the following static skills can be used in a Parallel Bar routine.
 They will receive Element Group I credit and assigned the appropriate difficulty.
-A legs together
+A legs together planche or "V" will be given "B" difficulty value.
+A legs together planche on one bar, any Manna or swallow/maltese will be given "C" difficulty value.

-- planche or "V" will be given "B" difficulty value.
-A legs together planche on one bar, any Manna or swallow/maltese will be given "C" difficulty value. - A back toss performed 45-74° above horizontal will receive "B" value in Element Group I. - i.
-A giant swing with straight arms to any support position lower than nominal handstand will receive "B" value in Element Group III. - j.
+- f.
+A back toss performed 45-74° above horizontal will receive "B" value in Element Group - g.
+A giant swing with straight arms to any support position lower than nominal handstand will receive "B" value in Element Group III. - h.
 Only one of the following skill combinations can be used in a Parallel Bar routine.
 A kip reverse straddle cut will be given "B" difficulty value and receive Element Group III credit.
-A front uprise reverse straddle cut will be given "B" difficulty value and receive Element Group II credit. - k.
-A forward uprise with 1/2 turn (Stutzkehr) to support at horizontal with bars will receive a C value, Element Group II.
+A front uprise reverse straddle cut will be given "B" difficulty value and receive Element Group II credit.. - i.
+A forward uprise with 1/2 turn (Stützkehre) to support at horizontal with bars will receive a C value, Element Group II. - j.
+An empty 1⁄2 swing is allowed going into Element Group III skills using an early- or latedrop technique.